Go Pro

 2.50

-Fidelity National Financial has a beta of 0.96, meaning that its stock price is 4% less volatile than the broader market.
-Comparatively, White Mountains Insurance Group has a beta of 0.29, meaning that its stock price is 71% less volatile than the broader market.
+Fidelity National Financial has a beta of 0.96, meaning that its share price is 4% less volatile than the broader market.
+Comparatively, White Mountains Insurance Group has a beta of 0.29, meaning that its share price is 71% less volatile than the broader market.

 81.2% of Fidelity National Financial shares are owned by institutional investors.
 Comparatively, 88.7% of White Mountains Insurance Group shares are owned by institutional investors.
-5.7% of Fidelity National Financial shares are owned by insiders.
-Comparatively, 3.0% of White Mountains Insurance Group shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.
+5.7% of Fidelity National Financial shares are owned by company insiders.
+Comparatively, 3.0% of White Mountains Insurance Group shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 White Mountains Insurance Group has lower revenue, but higher earnings than Fidelity National Financial.
 White Mountains Insurance Group is trading at a lower price-to-earnings ratio than Fidelity National Financial, indicating that it is currently the more affordable of the two stocks.